Edmund Ætheling

 Edmund Ætheling (Note: This article is about the son of Edmund Ironside, but "ætheling" means son of a king and other Edmunds were called "Ætheling", or occasionally "the Ætheling", including Æthelred the Unready's brother Edmund, who died young.
 Edmund Ironside and his great-grandfather Edmund I were æthelings before they became kings.) (born 1016 or 1017, died before 1057) was a son of Edmund Ironside and his wife Ealdgyth.
 Edmund Ironside briefly ruled as king of England following the death of his father Æthelred the Unready in April 1016.
-Edmund Ironside died in late 1016 after a hard-fought war with Danish invader Cnut who became king of all England shortly after.
+Edmund Ironside died in late 1016 after a hard-fought war with Danish invader Cnut, who became king of all England shortly after.

-The following year, Cnut sent Edmund Ironside's two infant sons, Edmund Ætheling and Edward the Exile, to the Continent, probably to the King of Sweden, to be murdered.
-Instead, the princes were spared and sent to Hungary, possibly after a sojourn at the court of Yaroslav I, prince of Kiev.
-Edmund may have married a daughter of the Hungarian king, and he died in Hungary on 10 January in an unknown year before 1057.
+The following year, Cnut sent Edmund Ironside's two infant sons, Edmund Ætheling and Edward the Exile, to the Continent, probably to King Olof Skötkonung of Sweden, to be murdered.
+Instead, the princes were spared and sent to Hungary, possibly after a sojourn at the court of Grand Prince Yaroslav I of Kiev.
+Edmund may have married a daughter of the Hungarian king, and died in Hungary on 10 January in an unknown year before 1057.